rossme/active-record-aggregations/README.md

 # ActiveRecord Aggregations Playground

 This repository serves as a playground for learning about Active Record Aggregations and their uses (Rails 7.0.8).
-Specifically focusing on the `composed_of` macro for representing attributes as value objects.
+It specifically focuses on the `composed_of` macro for representing attributes as value objects.
 The example below demonstrates how to use this feature.

 ## Usage